top of page

 5 min read

-A Modular Data Center Strategy Built for Tornado Alley.
+A Modular Data Center Strategy Built for Tornado Alley

-How Rural Electric Co-ops Deployed 59+ “Mini Data Centers” in 6 Months.
-SUMMARY Between 2010 and 2017, Tamazari personnel helped KAMO Power and its member cooperatives stand up a practical answer to a very modern problem: “How do we run a smarter, more resilient grid without building traditional data centers everywhere?”
-The team deployed 59+ modular computing facilities across rural Oklahoma and Missouri using a mix of containerized data centers, GFRC prefabricated buildings
+How Rural Electric Co-ops Deployed 59+ “Mini Data Centers” in 6 Months SUMMARY Between 2010 and 2017, Tamazari personnel helped KAMO Power and its member cooperatives stand up a practical answer to a very modern problem: “How do we run a smarter, more resilient grid without building traditional data centers everywhere?”
+The team deployed 59+ modular computing facilities across rural Oklahoma and Missouri using a mix of containerized data centers, GFRC prefabricated buildings,

 4 min read

-From Data Chaos to Grid Clarity: GIS Load Forecasting for Distribution System Planning at Scale.
+From Data Chaos to Grid Clarity: GIS Load Forecasting for Distribution System Planning at Scale

-How 9+ Utilities Used LoadSEER to Pinpoint Load Hotspots and Plan Upgrades Ahead of Electrification.
-SUMMARY Utilities can’t modernize what they can’t see.
+How 9+ Utilities Used LoadSEER to Pinpoint Load Hotspots and Plan Upgrades Ahead of Electrification SUMMARY Utilities can’t modernize what they can’t see.
 Tamazari led project management for a multi-utility implementation program of LoadSEER, a spatial load forecasting platform from Integral Analytics.
 This tool helps planners predict where electric demand will grow and by how much.
-Across 9+ major utilities, we converted complex data environments into actionable, map-based
+Across 9+ major utilities, we converted complex data environments into actionable, map-based f

 4 min read